DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Methodology

 We have selected these HPCs to cover a wide variety of hardware events with both coarse and fine-grain information.
 For instance, the~\texttt{Total Instructions} does not directly provide any information about the type of the instructions being executed.
 However, different instructions execute in varying number of cycles even if the data is loaded from the same cache level.
 This execution time difference translates indirectly into the total instructions executed in the given time period and hints about the instruction being executed.

-The~\texttt{Branch Instructions} HPC provides valuable information about the execution flow as well.
+\texttt{Branch Instructions} HPC provides valuable information about the execution flow as well.
 Whether the branches are taken or not taken, the total number of branches in the executed program remains constant for a given execution path.
 This constant in the leakage trace helps eliminate noise elements and increases classification accuracy.
 The~\texttt{Total Cache References} HPC provides similar information to the Branch Instructions HPC in the sense that it does not leak information about the finer details like the specific cache set or even the cache level.
 However it carries information regarding the total memory access trace of the program.
 Regardless of the data being loaded from the CPU cache or the memory, the total number of cache references will remain the same for a given process.
 The~\texttt{L1 Instruction Cache Miss} and the~\texttt{L1 Data Cache Miss} HPCs provide fine-grain information about the~\textit{Cold Start} misses on the L1 cache.
 Since the L1 cache is small, the data in this cache level is constantly replaced with new data, incrementing these counters.
-Moreover, separate counters for the instruction and the data misses allows the profiler to distinguish between arithmetic and memory intensive operations and increases the profiler accuracy.
+Moreover, separate counters for the instruction and the data misses allows the profiler to distinguish between arithmetic and memory intensive operations and increase accuracy.
 Finally, all five of the HPCs are interval counters meaning that they count specific hardware events within selected time periods.